Visitor Pattern in TableView

 Result

-- Testing: Complies with the Single Responsibility Principle, can test each data point for each operator
+Testing: Complies with the Single Responsibility Principle, allowing tests for each data item of every operator individually.

-- Readability: Just need to browse through each operator object to understand the composition logic of each View on the entire page.
+Reading: You only need to browse each operator object to understand the composition logic of each View on the entire page.

 Complete Project